xi/go-tinyqr/README.md

 down to a small library that can just be copied to a new project.
 But it is still ~1000 loc.

+I did not remove support for different versions (sizes).
+Concentrating on a single version would have similar benefits to the other optimizations in terms of size, but I feel that the loss of flexibility would be much more relevant in this case.

 ## Reduction in code size

 | file       |  old | new | diff |